AlibabaCloudDocs/arms/intl.en-US/Application monitoring/References/ARMS SDK.md

 -   Items on a baggage can be passed to the downstream and are generally used to color business data.
 We recommend that you do not set a large number of tag items.
 -   Items on a tag apply to only the current span.
 You can set multiple items.

-1. Log on to the[ARMS console](https://arms-intl.console.aliyun.com/).
+1. Log on to the [ARMS console](https://arms-intl.console.aliyun.com/).
 2. In the left-side navigation pane, choose **Application Monitoring** \> **Invocation Trace Query** and select a region in the top navigation bar.
 3. On the Invocation Trace Query page, select a **Parameter Name**, specify the custom tag in the **Parameter Value** field, and click **Query**.
 4. In the **Invocation Trace Query** list, click the **TraceID** of the destination trace.